 75 British species.
 On the right is Stenocranus minutus, a brown leafhopper.

 There are around 2000 species of cicada world wide; mainly tropical and sub-tropical, but only one species in Britain.
 Both adults and nymphs suck sap from plants.
-Below right is a cicada nymph, and on the right is the adult.
-Below shows the adult emerging from the final nymphal stage.
+Below right is an adult cicada, and below that an adult emerging from the final nymphal stage.

 Cicadas are easily recognised by their broad head, large eyes and large size most adults being at